bytecodealliance/wasm-interface-types/BINARY.md

 ## Custom Section

 Currently the wasm interface types binary encoding is encoded into a WebAssembly custom section with the name `wasm-interface-types`.
+A custom section is chosen as a temporary stopgap to continue to work with all existing tooling.
+It's imagined that as wasm interface types progressed we'll graduate to a full-fledged section.

 Only one of these custom sections can appear in the WebAssembly module and the contents of the custom section are parsed as below:

 The layout of the custom section is: